 Snow King Mountain

-Following a successful summer season managing the spread of Covid-19, Snow King is ready for winter, with opening day set for December 5th, weather permitting.
-The lack of lines, few people on the chairlifts and on the mountain in general, make this in-town, family-friendly ski resort a great alternative to JHMR and a place for outdoor social distancing for this upcoming Jackson Hole skiing season.
+Following a successful summer season managing the spread of Covid-19, Snow King is ready for winter, with opening day set for December 18th, weather (i.e. snowfall) permitting.
+The lack of lines, few people on the chairlifts, in the brand new gondola and on the mountain in general, make this in-town, family-friendly ski resort a great alternative to JHMR and a place for outdoor social distancing for this upcoming Jackson Hole skiing season.

-To prevent the spread of Covid, the ski resort will be requiring the standard best practices for use of masks while indoors, standing in line and within six feet of other people on the hill.
-All staff working directly with the public within 10 feet or without a plexiglass or plastic barrier will wear a mask.
-Social distancing measures are encouraged via signage, and Snow King management asks that guests please respect these rules.
+To prevent the spread of Covid, the ski resort will be requiring the standard best practices for use of masks while indoors per a Teton County mask mandate through December 2021.
+Snow King management asks that guests please respect this policy.

 Like Jackson Hole Mountain Resort, all visitors are encouraged to purchase tickets in advance online via the “Buy Tickets” link on Snow King’s website and sign their liability waiver before arrival.
 A 24-hour free cancellation policy has been instituted as well.